Kimserey/BlogArchive/20170421_aspnetcore_mvc_authorization.md

-# Authorization in ASP.NET Mvc
+# Authorization in ASP.NET Core

 Last week I touched on how we could authenticate users using Resource Owner Password flow with identity server.
 Authentication is the act of taking the information provided and verifying the "identity" of the user, ensuring that Alice (our beloved example user) is who she "claims" to be.
 In the program itself, we take her credentials and verify it and create and identity stating that the user is Alice and has claims A, B and C.